 - Reading the text with a group, partner, or individually, depending on students’ proficiency level

 Some EL sidebars offer guidance for all EL students, while others offer differentiated guidance for varying language proficiencies, as indicated by bolded subheads.
-We use three differentiated levels (proficiency levels in parentheses are determined by the CA ELD standards):
+We use three differentiated levels (proficiency levels in parentheses are determined by ELD standards):